qluo/PiAgent/docs/learning_path.md

 ## Lesson 2: Build The Face State And Face Controller

-Students learn how the agent updates `FaceState`, how the face controller reads it, and how each state maps to PNG pictures in the `faces/` folders copied from the original be-more-agent repo.
+Students learn how the agent updates `FaceState`, how the face controller reads it, and how each state maps to simple Mini panda bot PNG pictures in the `faces/` folders.

 ## Lesson 3: Add Wake Word Detection